The June Cup is made of 100% medical-grade silicone. So you don't have to worry about harsh chemicals or synthetic fibers getting into your body.

 Large: We recommend a "large" for those who have given birth vaginally or been diagnosed with a condition called Menorrhagia.

 Switching to a menstrual cup is a big step.
 That's why we've created the June cup quiz here: https://thejunecup.com/pages/cup-quiz

 We use medical grade silicone sourced from Germany to produce the June Cup.
 Our cups are molded and manufactured in FDA registered facilities in China.
 All orders ship from our warehouse in Los Angeles, CA.

 You can wear the June Cup for up to 12 hours.
 We recognize that menstrual flow can range widely therefore you may need to empty your cup more frequently and that is perfectly fine.

 The June Cup is made of 100% medical-grade silicone, which means there's little risk of Toxic Shock Syndrome.
-If you’ve previously been diagnosed with TSS, make sure to consult with your health care provider before switching to a menstrual cup.
+If you’ve previously been diagnosed with TSS, make sure to consult your health care provider before switching to a menstrual cup.

 Yes, the cup sits low in your vaginal canal below your cervix which is the opening to your uterus.

 Yes, while you can use the cup with an IUD, we always recommend consulting with your health care provider first before trying out a new form of menstrual care.
 Always remember to break the seal of your cup before attempting to remove it.